Aritra196/science-project-2026-CHS/README.md

 1. Temperature of room :white_check_mark:
 2. Bathroom presence time and overtime alert
 3. Absence time from home
-4. Proper and timely medicine taking, suggestion and data logging :warning_sign:
+4. Proper and timely medicine taking, suggestion and data logging ⚠️
 5. Times of water drinking in a day
-6. Smart Walking Stick and alert :warning_sign:
+6. Smart Walking Stick and alert ⚠️

 ## **Components used:-**
 1. ESP32 x 1 ₹378